 Getting It Ready For The Market

-If you decide to list your Wilmington house, you will likely need some time to get it ready for the market.
+If you decide to list your Eastern house, you will likely need some time to get it ready for the market.
 You’ll want to clean up, remove personal belongings, make repairs and possibly stage the house for showings.

 Finding The Right Agent

 Choosing an agent can take some time as well.
 You aren’t going to want to work with the first agent you meet.
 Instead, you will likely do some research, talk to friends and family who have recently sold, and speak with a few agents before deciding who to hire.

 Once the house is listed, you are at the mercy of the market.
 There is no guarantee you will find a buyer right away or that you will get the price you are asking for.
 Your property could sit on the MLS, only to receive offers lower than you had expected.
 You never know how long this part of the process will take, which makes planning ahead difficult.

 Once an offer has been made, your buyer’s lender will require an inspection and appraisal.
 If it doesn’t appraise for what they are lending, the loan won’t be funded.
 If there are problems with the property you will need to either make additional repairs or negotiate the price with your buyers.
 When pricing your home, be sure to prepare for this step.
 The value of your home can change greatly once it has been inspected.
 Some sellers even opt to pay for an inspection themselves before putting it in the market.
 This will ensure that there aren’t any surprises after an offer has been made.